finanzcheck/AOM/README.md

 #### Importing & merging

 Criteo's data is being imported once a day.
-You can (re)import data manually by executing `./console aom:import --platform=Criteo --startDate=2015-12-20 --endDate=2015-12-20`.
-You can merge imported data manually by executing `./console aom:merge --platform=Criteo --startDate=2015-12-20 --endDate=2015-12-20`.

 Merging is solely based on Criteo's campaign ID.